CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 # Applications

+## Installing software with Spack, 24.10.2022

+Users can now install software on CSC supercomputers using the Spack package manager.
+[See here for a short tutorial on how to use the user Spack module at CSC](../tutorials/user-spack.md).

 ## Installing packages from Bioconda using Tykky, 10.10.2022

 A [new tutorial](../tutorials/bioconda-tutorial.md) on how to install packages from the Bioconda